open-telemetry/opentelemetry.io/content/en/blog/2022/opamp/index.md

 go run .
 ```

-Visit <http://localhost:4321> to verify server is running.
+Visit <http://localhost:4321> to verify the server is running.
 Notice that no agent
 is displayed:

 ![No agents display on opamp server demo UI](opamp_server_no_agents.png)